KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 KeyboardKit helps you build custom keyboard extensions for `iOS` and `iPadOS`.

-KeyboardKit extends Apple's native keyboard extension APIs and provides you with a lot more functionality than is otherwise available.
+It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.

 The end result can look something like this...or entirely different: